ywamconverge/ywamconverge.github.io/README.md

 https://docs.google.com/document/d/1rxevxCrjYqFlp60rMMLvMheJGM6hR-bqC8UFw8PDYbs/edit

+1. Get an account name to the Salesforce org you want to work on (in an email).
-1. Login as admin. ?
+1. Login as admin. into the Production org (which has the data)?
 1. Get into Setup.
 0:53

 1. Search “Sandboxes”.
 1:05